The Manchurian Candidate: Plot summary

-Years after the war, Marco, now back in the United States working as an intelligence officer, begins suffering a recurring nightmare in which the seated platoon members are surrounded by a group of sweet little old ladies who had been a part of their brainwashing.
-One of the ladies tells Sergeant Shaw to murder two of his platoon comrades.
+Some time later, Marco begins suffering a recurring nightmare in which the seated platoon members are surrounded by a group of sweet old ladies who had been a part of their brainwashing.
+One of the ladies tells Sergeant Shaw to murder two of his platoon comrades, which Raymond does.
 The backdrop with the old ladies changes back and forth between them and Chinese/Soviet intelligence officials.
 When Marco learns that another of the platoon's soldiers has been suffering the exact same nightmare, he starts looking into why this is happening.